abdomorsi/Multimedia-Compression/README.md

 # Multimedia-Compression
-console apps for compression techniques - java using JPEG , Vector quantization , and Arithmetic coding algorithms to compress media files
+console apps for compression techniques -
+using JPEG , Vector quantization , and Arithmetic coding algorithms to compress media files